 The National Health and Medical Research Council offers a number of scholarships annually to students entering the Bachelor of Science (Medicine) course.
-The scholarships have a value of £130-£150 and may be held concurrently with a Commonwealth Scholarship.
+The scholarships have a value of $\pounds 130-\pounds 200$ and may be held concurrently with a Commonwealth Scholarship.

-In addition to these scholarships, the Council awards student fellowships for tenure during the long vacations with a value of £75 for a period of not less than eight weeks.
+In addition to these scholarships, the Council awards student fellowships for tenure during the $lon_3$ vacations with a value of £75 for a period of not less than eight weeks, and with a value of £57 for a period of six weeks.